Texas Retail Market Testing

 The Texas Standard Electronic Transaction Working Group (TX SET Working Group) develops the market test plan and schedules each testing flight.
 Testing is facilitated by the ERCOT flight administrator to ensure that it is conducted fairly and objectively for all participants.
-The flight administrator notifies ERCOT Retail Client Services of the market participants that have successfully completed the testing process; their trading partner relationships; and the functionality tested.
+The flight administrator notifies ERCOT Retail Client Services of the Market Participants (MPs) that have successfully completed the testing process, their trading partner relationships, and the functionality tested.

-To enter a retail market test flight, a market participant must accomplish the following:
+To enter a retail market test flight, an MP must accomplish the following:

 - Submit the appropriate registration form (Current Protocols - Nodal Section 23 Form B: Load Serving Entity (LSE) Application for Registration) to ERCOT.

-- If registering as a CR, submit the ERCOT application fee with the registration form

-- If registering as a CR
+- Submit the ERCOT application fee with the registration form if registering as a CR

 - Apply for REP certification with the Public Utility Commission of Texas if registering as a Retail Electric Provider (REP).

 The North American Energy Standards Board (NAESB) Electronic Delivery Mechanism (EDM) 1.6 must be established before beginning a testing flight.
 The NAESB EDM connectivity testing schedule can be found below in Approved Updated 2019 Flight Schedule under Key Documents.